pedrohugorm/pp-challenge/README.md

-# Medication Search for PrescriberPoint
+# Medication Search for REDACTED company

     Disclaimer: This readme was generated with the help of AI.
 But I did ask it to type each detail instead of asking it to generate the content randomly.